shadowbq/matrix.dot.files/docs/README.git.md

 #### Skip Helpers
 * `git skipped` - List files that are ignored but in the repo
-* `git skip` - Ignore a local file changes in the repo
+* `git skip` - Ignore a local file changes in the repo (like a local config file that is actually in the repo)
 * `git unskip` - Stop ignoring local file changes in the repo

 #### Generation